playquadball/playquadball.com/docs/getting-started/equipment.md

 - **Team Jersey**
   - Each player must have a unique number (0-99)
-  - Numbers must be clearly visible front and back
+  - Numbers must be clearly visible on the back
   - Team colors should be distinct from opponents

 ### Recommended Equipment